twosixlabs/armory/README.md

 # Contributing
 Armory is an open source project and as such we welcome contributions!
 Please refer to our [contribution docs](docs/contributing.md) for how to get started.

+# Acknowledgment
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0114.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).